 Infused plenty stong but had poor surface finish on the inside where the orings are suppose to seal.

 Fixed the oring surface finish by infusing delrin rings inside the body where the orings sit.
 Also added delring inserts for the barrel threads and bolt guide threads.
-Body 2.0 on the bottom, body 1.0 on top.

 turns out the barrel thread and bolt guide inserts had a tendency to break free so I had to install pins to keep them from rotating when installing the barrel or bolt guide